leoken/framework/README.md

 ## Requirements

-In order to make use of our complete feature set, you will need to use the Options Framework within your theme (maintained by @devinsays), it can be found here: https://github.com/devinsays/options-framework-plugin
+In order to make use of our complete feature set, you will need to use the **Options Framework** within your theme (maintained by @devinsays), it can be found here: https://github.com/devinsays/options-framework-plugin

 ## Adding to your Theme

 The contents of this framework should be pulled into a folder called **themeforce** within your theme:

-	../wp-content/themes/your-theme/themeforce/
+	../wp-content/themes/your-theme**/themeforce/**

-## Activating within your Theme
+## Activating within your Theme (functions.php)

 We understand you may not want to use all the features, so it's only normal that you reduce the number of queries that your theme executes.
 Our modular approach means that you can do just that.
-Just add any or all of the functions below to grab what you need (within functions.php).
+Just add any (or all) of the functions below to grab what you need (within **functions.php**).

+	// Core Features
 	add_theme_support( 'tf_food_menu' );
 	add_theme_support( 'tf_events' );

+	// Widgets
 	add_theme_support( 'tf_widget_opening_times' );
 	add_theme_support( 'tf_widget_google_maps' );
 	add_theme_support( 'tf_widget_payments' );

+	// 3rd Party API's
 	add_theme_support( 'tf_foursquare' );
 	add_theme_support( 'tf_gowalla' );
 	add_theme_support( 'tf_yelp' );
+	add_theme_support( 'tf_qype' );
 	add_theme_support( 'tf_mailchimp' );

-The main file that brings everything together is:
+The main file that brings everything together within the *"themeforce/** folder is is:

-	/themeforce.php
+	themeforce/**themeforce.php**

 ## Using within your Theme